-Protect against earthquakes
+Protect from the earthquakes

 I protect myself against earthquakes